 In response to increased regulatory concerns with respect to the sources of funds used in investments and other activities, we will request prospective and existing shareholders to provide additional documentation verifying, among other things, such shareholder's identity and the source of funds used to purchase interests in us.
 The Adviser may decline to accept a prospective investor's subscription if this information is not provided or on the basis of such information that is provided.
 Requests for documentation may be made at any time during which a shareholder holds any interest in us.
 The Adviser may be required to provide this information, or report the failure to comply with such requests, to governmental authorities, in certain circumstances without notifying the shareholder that the information has been provided.
 The Adviser will take such steps as it determines may be necessary to comply with applicable law, regulations, orders, directives or special measures that may be required by government regulators.
-Governmental authorities are continuing to consider appropriate measures to implement anti-money laundering laws and at this point it is unclear what steps the Adviser may be required to take; however, these steps may include prohibiting such shareholder from making further contributions of capital to us, depositing distributions to which such shareholder would otherwise be entitled to an escrow account and causing the withdrawal of such shareholder from us.
+Governmental authorities are continuing to consider appropriate measures to implement anti-money laundering laws and at this point it is unclear what steps the Adviser may be required to take; however, these steps may include prohibiting such shareholder from making further contributions of capital to us, depositing distributions to which such shareholder from us.